 This process is instantaneous.

-The lightning discharge is a thousand times slower.
+A lightning discharge is a thousand times slower.

-The light is reflected in a drop of water on a leaf.
+Light is reflected in a drop of water on a leaf.

-Plants in the laboratory.
+Plants in a laboratory.

 Nonlinear optics made it possible to create a laser with a short and powerful flash.